Family Law Attorneys

 With the assistance of a professional mediator, you can avoid the emotions that come with the challenges of divorce including property division, child custody, and financial support.

-Staying completely neutral, a Daley Zucker mediator will help facilitate the tough conversations while allowing you and your partner the privacy you need to come to an agreement when making these important decisions.
+Staying completely neutral, a Daley Zucker, LLC mediator will help facilitate the tough conversations while allowing you and your partner the privacy you need to come to an agreement when making these important decisions.

-Whether you recently joined your spouse’s family, or you have been helping raise your stepchild for a long time, our expert family law attorneys will help you legally protect the strong emotional bond you share with this child.
+Whether you recently joined your spouse’s family, or you have been helping raise your stepchild for a long time, our expert PA family lawyers will help you legally protect the strong emotional bond you share with this child.

 We know there are many questions that come with adopting a stepchild, and we understand the importance of working with a trustworthy team as you move forward with this permanent commitment to your family.

 The Pennsylvania Bar Association Family Law Section created a video to help families navigate some of the tough conversations that arise when co-parenting.

 Do I Need a Family Law Attorney?